Today's Articles

 After Rosa Parks was arrested on December 1, 1955, the news of this event spread to the Black community.
 Community members decided that a boycott of the bus system was long overdue.
 Jo-Ann Robinson of the Women's Political Committee began to organize a one-day protest.
 When the word spread about the protest, several other Black leaders wanted to convene.

 On May 11, 1956, the case was heard before a three-panel federal court.
 About three weeks later, in a two-to-one decision, the court decided that the segregation laws were unconstitutional.
 The Montgomery County lawyers immediately appealed the decision in the Supreme Court.
-The protest continued while the boycotters were waiting for the Supreme Court to rule.
+The protest continued while the boycotters waited for the Supreme Court to rule.

 During that time, incidents tried to intimidate the leaders into ending the movement.
 Reverend Robert Graetz, a white minister serving a predominately Black church, had his house bombed.
 The mayor denounced the incident as a publicity stunt by Blacks and reiterated that whites did not care if the boycott lasted forever.
 Harassment by cops increased, and insurance policies continued to be canceled.
 The law made it almost impossible for the carpool system to take place.
 Eventually, the city filed suit against leaders of the movement, citing that the carpool was a "public nuisance" and an illegal "private enterprise."
-On November 13, 1956, leaders readied to face one of the darkest days of the movement, knowing that without the car-pool system, people might be forced to ride the buses.
+On November 13, 1956, leaders readied to face one of the darkest days of the movement, knowing that without the carpool system, people might be forced to ride the buses.

 While waiting for the decision about the carpools in Montgomery, King received a message from the federal court.
 It simply stated that "the motion to affirm is granted and the judgment is affirmed,” meaning that the Supreme Court supported the decision that segregation on the buses was illegal.
 The next night, the official boycott was called to a conclusion, but it was soon revealed that the order would not reach Montgomery for about a month.
 Faced with the obstacle of being unable to participate in carpools, a “share a ride” system was worked out, and the buses remained empty for another 30 days.